The fractal dimensions of Laplacian growth: an analytical approach based on a universal dimensionality function: Introduction

-In general, in terms of its structural features and the fractal dimension $D(d,\eta)$, the DBM is characterized by a morphological transition from isotropic compact structures with $D_0=d$ for $\eta=0$ (Eden clusters), through intricate dendritic fractals with $1<D<d$ (including DLA) for $\eta\sim 1$, to highly anisotropic linear structures as $\eta\gg 1$ (see Fig.\ 1c).
-Although with important limitations, among the best analytical results for $D(d,\eta)$ there is the one provided by the mean-field approach \cite{muthukumar1983,tokuyama1984,matsushita1986},
+The structures generated by the DBM can be characterized by the fractal dimensions $D(d,\eta)$.
+As function of the parameter $\eta$, they go from isotropic compact structures with $D=d$, when $\eta=0$ (Eden clusters), through intricate dendritic-like fractals with $1<D<d$, for $\eta\approx 1$, to highly anisotropic linear structures, $D\approx 1$, as $\eta\gg 1$.
+For the two-dimensional case, the collapse to $D=1$ is expected to occur at $\eta\approx 4$ \cite{hastings2001,somfai2004,halsey2002,mathiesen2002,mathiesen2008}.
+Most characterization approaches rely on numerical methods to estimate $D(\eta)$, mostly in two dimensions, and with very few analytical results for $D(d,\eta)$ \cite{meakin1998book,sander2011}.
+Among these, mean-field approaches \cite{muthukumar1983,tokuyama1984,matsushita1986} have provided the closed approximation,

-This equations provides a good qualitative description of the $\eta$-transition, but fails to provide precise values for $D$ (for example, $D_{MF}(\eta=1)=5/3<1.71$ in $d=2$).
-Overall, despite all the previous results and observations, the derivation of a consistent analytical expression for $D(d,\eta)$, valid beyond mean-field approximations, has proven to be a non-trivial task and has been missing \cite{meakin1998book,sander2011} (see Fig.\ 1d and Table II).
+that gives a rough description of $D(d,\eta)$, failing to be consistent with the reported numerical results.
+For example, for DLA in two dimensions, $D_{MF}=5/3\approx 1.67$ differs from the commonly reported $D=1.71$ (see Fig.~1d and Table 2).
+In general, the derivation of a data-consistent analytical solution to $D(d,\eta)$ has proven to be a non-trivial task and has been missing \cite{meakin1998book,sander2011}.